 RECEPTION READING 12.
 Interpret digital texts to determine subject, occasion, audience, purpose, tone, and credibility.
 LISTENING 13.
 Interpret a digital audio source to determine subject, occasion, audience, purpose, tone, and credibility.
-EXPRESSION WRITING 14.
+WRITING 14.
 Create and edit collaborative digital texts that are suitable in purpose and tone for their intended audience and occasion.
-SPEAKING 15.
+EXPRESSION SPEAKING 15.
 Create and deliver an individual or collaborative presentation that is suitable in purpose and tone for its intended audience and occasion.
-Examples: speaking to defend or explain a digital poster, multimedia presentation, or video in an area of interest related to college or career choices
+Examples: speaking to defend or explain a digital poster, multimedia presentation, or video in an area of interest related to college or career choices remainly or lang y or language.

-Recognize and demonstrate command of the conventions of standard English grammar, mechanics, and usage, including appropriate formality of language.

 RECEPTION READING 16.
 Interpret how an author's grammar and rhetorical style contribute to the meaning in both fiction, including poetry and prose, and nonfiction, including historical, business, informational, and workplace documents.
 LISTENING 17.
 Classify formality of language in order to comprehend, interpret, and respond appropriately.